 Blogging is extremely useful for all the building and maintenance activities for your brand identity and brand awareness online.
 Incorporating a business blog in your marketing plan will be a source of instant exposure to your brand on various platforms especially with search and social media.

-You could start with creating content interesting to your audience.
+You could start by creating content interesting to your audience.
 Your blog articles should be about the things that are relevant to the services or products you offer.
-This way the consumer will understand you, will connect with you on a deeper level,will recognize your work and seek it out from others.
-The idea is to create great content which is helpful by providing answers to the questions your targeted consumers are asking.
+This way the consumer will understand you, will connect with you on a deeper level, will recognize your work, and seek it out from others.
+The idea is to create great content that is helpful by providing answers to the questions your targeted consumers are asking.
 By doing this you will begin to establish your business and brand authority.

 8. Self Promotion Or Build Your Personal Brand